Apple In-App Purchase - SK2

 When you enable in-app purchases with Cleeng you gain:

-In short, in-app purchases integration requires the setup on your side, and when ready, calling Cleeng purchase validation endpoint to submit the initial purchase when it happens in the app.
+In short, in-app purchases integration requires the setup on your side, and when ready, calling Cleeng purchase registration endpoint to submit the initial purchase when it happens in the app.

-This tutorial will show what you need to take care of as a broadcaster to enable Apple in-app purchases with Cleeng, as well as what the user-flow will look like.
+This tutorial will show what you need to take care of to enable Apple in-app purchases with Cleeng, as well as what the user-flow will look like.

 If you want to jump straight into details, go to the What you have to do section.